Tamara Davis

-As an athlete, Davis has competed for Australia at an international level in Ultimate Frisbee.
+As an athlete, Davis has competed for Australia at an international level in Ultimate Frisbee since the year 2000, in both Open's and Master's divisions.

 Education

-Davis completed her Ph.D in astrophysics at the University of New South Wales in 2004.
+Davis completed her PhD in astrophysics at the University of New South Wales in 2004.
 She also has a BSc in physics and a BA in philosophy.

+Research

+Davis is an expert in dark energy and dark matter, and her research includes an array of topics in cosmology such as black holes, supernova, and galaxy expansions.

+Davis is also a lecturer, teaching both first year physics and third year astrophysics at The University of Queensland.
+Additionally, she is an advocate for engaging and welcoming women and people from diverse backgrounds into science, and particularly in the field of physics.